JcmniaCS/TryHackMe/README.md

 # TryHackMe
 Welcome fellow security enthusiasts,<br />

 This is where I post all of my write-ups for TryHackMe's CTF challenges.
-Please note that this is an ongoing list and more will be added frequently.
+This is an on-going list and more will be added frequently.
 Below you will find a list of the boxes categorized by difficulty.<br />

 <i><b>These write-ups contain the answers to the challenges at the bottom of the specified boxes page.
-Try not to look at them if you're stuck, enumerate more go back and trace your steps to see if you missed anything.</b></i><br />
+Try not to look at them everytime you run into a problem, do some research first to see if you can solve the problem or go back and trace your steps to see if you have missed anything.</b></i><br />

 ## Easy